Welcome to our E-Newsletter August 2014.

 For the Reserve list, 5 sites are located in Tuas and the remaining in Tampines.

-The Ministry of Trade and Industry (MTI) will also revise technical conditions on electrical provision and provision of goods lift on all B1 and B2 IGLS parcels.
+The technical conditions on electrical provision and provision of goods lift on all B1 and B2 IGLS parcels will also be revised.
 These changes will take effect from 1 July 2014.

 PART 3 FINANCIAL REPORTING